 Seminar Organizer: Translingual Literature Across Continents and Borders, World Congress of Comparative Literature, Sorbonne; Paper: Tricksters and Shape-shifters: Multilingual Learners, Writers, and Protagonists, Paris, France (July 2013).

 Visiting Professor, École Normale Supérieure/CNRS, Paris, France, Series of seminars in English and French on Translingual Literature/Littérature Plurilingue (January-February 2016). http://transfers.ens.fr/Natasha-LVOVICH

 Invited Speaker/Interviewee, Coney Island History Project (February 2019). http://www.coneyislandhistory.org/oral-history-archive/natasha-lvovich

-Talk at Southern Connecticut State University, Department of Foreign Languages: Bilingual Immigrant Writers (July 2014).
+Talk at Southern Connecticut State University, Department of World Languages and Cultures: Bilingual Immigrant Writers (July 2014).

 Talk at Tel Aviv University, Language and Education Program: Multilingualism and Translingual Literature (June 2014).